chrisns/talks/PolicyAsVersionedCode.md

 </div>
 <div class="scanlines"></div>

+### </br>

 #### github.com/policy-as-versioned-code

 ## Chris Nesbitt-Smith <!--fit-->

 <!--
+LIVE:
 Questions are very welcome on this or anything else, I'll hold the stage as long as I'm allowed, or find me afterwards, I'm pretty thirsty so I'll be over there.

+RECORDING:
+Questions are very welcome on this or anything else, I'll be hanging out in the comments section, or ping me a message on LinkedIn.
 -->